Leon Ford: Career

 Ford is also an accomplished author.
-In 2009, penned the story "What Doesn't Kill You", the story of a man waking up to find that, instead of the ideal life he'd been living, everything has gone horribly wrong overnight.
-He wakes up in the wrong house, his wife doesn't love him anymore, he doesn't have a job anymore, and one of his friends betrayed him in the worst possible way.
-Plus his car exploded.
+In 2009, penned "What Doesn't Kill You", the story of a man waking up to find that, instead of the ideal life he'd been living, everything has gone horribly wrong overnight.
+He wakes up in the wrong house, his wife doesn't love him anymore, he no longer has a job, one of his friends betrayed him in the worst possible way and his car exploded.

+Personal life

+Ford first met his wife Alice Bell at the Old Fitzroy Hotel in 2006 while appearing in Josh Lawson’s play Shakespearealism.
+Alice wrote a part for him in Puberty Blues.

+Ford moved from Sydney to Los Angeles in 2018 with his wife and their three children, in order for Alice to work on The Expats, a U.S. series she was the writer and creator of (produced by Nicole Kidman’s Blossom Films).